-Makeup artists everywhere will suggest the easiest and most effective way of manually cleaning your brushes can be done in six simple steps:
+Makeup artists everywhere will suggest the easiest and most effective way of manually cleaning your brushes can be done in five simple steps:

 READ NEXT: Best foundation makeup brushes

 It retails for £40 but is often on sale and it uses centrifugal force to spin your makeup brushes in the water.

 This fans the brushes’ out meaning the water and cleaner get deep inside to clean every bristle.

 As you lift the brush out of the water, inside a specially designed bowl with splash guard, the spinning removes all the water giving you clean and dry brushes in seconds.
 Watch the video below to see how easy it is: